-Work Elements: B 159: Support transfer of data into secure and
+Work Elements: 159: Transfer of data to secure and accessible repositories 160: Infrastructure/equipment and base operations

-accessible repositories

-K. 160 Infrastructure and base operations

 The StreamNet databases are backed up on the PSMFC organization-wide system, which entails sending backup copies to the Kennewick PSMFC office.

 The StreamNet staff also make backup copies on DVD media monthly and store these offsite.
 Additionally, StreamNet staff send a differential backup to the cloud on a daily basis.